 2) Determine Litigation Readiness

 Take stock of the team that will be involved in the eDiscovery process for your law firm.
 How many users will need access to each matter?
 Does the review team have prior experience with other tools?
 Knowledge and proficiency with legal technology is now an attorney requirement according to ABA rule 1.1 [Comment 8].
 We recognize that eDiscovery training can be an ongoing process.
-In cases where the team accustomed to legacy workflows and is just now beginning to incorporate ediscovery software, ease of use and access to quality support may become higher priority.
+In cases where the team is accustomed to legacy workflows and is just now beginning to incorporate ediscovery software, ease of use and access to quality support may become higher priority.

 3) Determine Caseload